gentomacine/crud-hng/README.md

 ```
 - *Endpoint*: /api
 - *Method*: GET
-- Description:  retrieve user data based on their full name.
+- Description:  retrieve user data based on their user ID.
 It is designed to perform <br>
-                a case-insensitive search and return the users full name

 ```bash